code-and-effect/effective_website/TALK.md

 The effective gems make it super easy to build these kind of CRUD apps.

-So today, we have about 30 minutes to get through the following 5 goals:
+So today, we have about 30 minutes to get through the following 3 goals:

 1.)
-A tour of my starter website app.
+A tour of my starter website app and introduce you to my software stack 2.)
-2.)
 A deep dive into code and how I evaluate a rails app I'm seeing for the first time.
 3.)
 Learn my personal process behind building rails sites.
 We're going to build out an entire non-trivial feature.

 and, of course, to entertain and delight your senses:

-4.)
+1.)
 I will provide you with at least 10 time saving tips that have nothing to do with the effective_* stack.
-5.)
+2.)
 And there will be skill testing questions throughout

 ## My Stack